giantswarm/docs/src/content/overview/fleet-management/app-management/index.md

 ### What makes up the Giant Swarm app platform {#what-makes-up-the-app-platform}

 Technically the app platform is implemented as a set of operators running on your management cluster and workload clusters.
-These operators watch various Custom Resources, some created by us, and others created by you.
+These operators watch various custom resources, some created by us, and others created by you.
 Together, they make up the desired state of the app platform.

 For example, this `App` custom resource indicates that you want `Kong` installed on a specific workload cluster.
 Some values are [defaulted]({{< relref "/tutorials/app-platform/defaulting-validation" >}}) for the workload cluster you select.

 ```yaml
 apiVersion: application.giantswarm.io/v1alpha1